 Guitar string pendant made out of Stevie Ray Vaughan’s recycled/played.
 Jimmie Vaughan donated the strings from his brother’s guitar “Butter” to StringsforaCURE on October 3, 2018, on what would have been Stevie’s 64th birthday.
 The guitar had been on display at the Rock N Roll Hall of Fame.
 The strings were played in 1990, prior to Stevie’s sudden death.
 Jewelry is designed by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 1 3/4″ and contains a 14mm x 10mm oval blue Swarovski crystal and a 5mm aurora borealis Swarovski crystal.
 Pendant comes with a 16, 18 or 20″ sterling silver chain.
 These are one of a kind pendants and may vary slightly regarding the thickness of Stevie’ string.
-Due to the high demand of the StringsforaCURE® jewelry your order can take 6-8 weeks to complete.
+Due to the high demand of the StringsforaCURE® jewelry your orders take 6-8 weeks to complete.
 If you would like a different colored oval Swarovski crystal, email: email@example.com and she will let you know what is available.

 Click the “Video” tab above to watch the video of Jimmie Vaughan donating his brother Stevie Ray Vaughan’s played guitar strings.